karbonpanzer/a-brave-new-frontier/README.md

 # A Brave New Frontier

 ## Overview
 *A Brave New Frontier* is a spiritual successor to Shazbot’s Frontier Uniforms.
-It expands RimWorld’s with a middle ground armor between flak and power armor which is inspire by variousd Sci-Fi and video game sources.
-Currently materials related to this mod and items are on hiatus but right now I am working on including other materials such as mod settings, factions, and starting scenario and many more things which will be lateral expansions.
+It expands RimWorld with a middle-ground armor tier between flak and power armor, inspired by various sci-fi and video game sources.

+At present, work on new items is on hiatus; current focus is on lateral expansions such as mod settings, factions, and a starting scenario.

 ### Design Goals
 - Mid-tier protection between flak and marine.
-- Clean, vanilla-style art and silhouettes.
+- Clean, vanilla-style silhouettes with distinctive design.
-- Following the method of armor differing from vanilla Rimworld styling.
+- Armor styling that differs from vanilla RimWorld methods.
--
 - DLC-aware progression: extras for Royalty, Biotech, and Odyssey.

 ---

 ## Implemented Materials

+### Weapons and Apparel
-The following items are already implemented and serve as the last of the changes when it comes to items and apparel.
+These are the last planned additions to items and apparel.
+Defs exist; textures/art remain to be finished.

 | Category            | Items (variants in parentheses) |
 |---------------------|----------------------------------|